Written by: Caitlin

 It was once a massive active volcano, which exploded and then collapsed in on itself millions of years ago.
 The first recorded ascent of Ben Nevis was in 1771 by James Robertson.

-Around three quarters of visitors now use the Pony Track from Glen Nevis.
+Around three quarters of people visiting Scotland to climb Ben Nevis now use the Pony Track from Glen Nevis.
 The 700-metre cliffs of the north face are among the highest in Scotland, providing classic scrambles and rock climbs of all difficulties for climbers and mountaineers.
-They are also the principal locations in Scotland for ice climbing.
+They are also the principal locations when visiting Scotland for ice climbing.

 It will usually take between 7-9 hours to climb Ben Nevis via the Mountain Track, depending on your level of fitness, the weather on the day and the number of breaks you take to admire the view.
 There’s no denying that it is a long and arduous climb and you might have stiff legs the following day, but the feeling of accomplishment when you scale the tallest mountain in the United Kingdom is pretty tough to beat.